natacha-beck/cbrain-wiki/SimpleFileExtractor.md

 <img src= "https://user-images.githubusercontent.com/115739667/223515025-f546da2a-831c-4478-abec-4ae7f2db6942.png" width="50">**Note**:

-You **can not** run the tool on more than about 5000 input file collections.
-Just run it multiple times on different subsets of 5000 inputs if you have larger input sets.
+You **can not** run the tool on more than about 5,000 input file collections.
+Please run it multiple times on different subsets of 5,000 inputs if you have larger input sets.

 ### 2. Launch task